pyagmail/pyagmail/README.md

 - keyring (and dependencies, if not work use keyring.alt)
 - time (and dependencies)

-### Srart the script
+### Start the script

-Firt thing to do is edit the file config.py:
+Firt thing to do is edit the file config.py all entered values must be contained in quotes '' :

+email = {'subject': 'Put here the email subject',
+        'body': 'filename-of-the-body.txt',
+        'email': 'sender.email@gmail.com',
+        'passwd': 'SenderPassword',
+        'timer': 100,
+        'file': 'email-list.csv'}

 ## To remember